MobilePayDev/MobilePay-Invoice/docs/callbacks.md

 Invoice callbacks are sent using batches.
 The job starts every 30 seconds.
 In the event that the callbacks are received in incorrect order, please check the date property.
 There is a Date property in the callbacks, so you can compare the callbacks and execute, only if it is newer than last received.

+It’s asynchronous messaging and we cannot ensure the right order of the events.
+That’s why we added a property  “Date” to each status change, so that the merchant’s would know when particular events have happened

 ##### REST callback retries

 In case the REST callback failed, 8 retries will be made